samuelzamvil/samuelzamvil.github.io/Using-3rd-Party-Modules-in-a-macOS-Python3-Script/Using-3rd-Party-Modules-in-a-macOS-Python3-Script.md

 ### Installing Python3 with BASH

-I'm a little embarased to say this is about as easy as it gets.
+I'm a little embarrassed to say this is about as easy as it gets.

 ```bash
 # Download and install python3 if no previous install exists